 I’m a behavioural ecologist with a particular interest in what drives diversity in exaggerated traits, such as weapons and ornaments.
 This fits into a central goal of evolutionary biology which is to understand patterns in the variation of animal phenotypes.
 My rangahau (research) is primarily on arthropods including beetles, harvestmen, spiders and fiddler crabs, which has seen me undertake projects around the world.
 I have a broad interest in many aspects of natural history, but I tend to be drawn to peculiar-looking creatures that have so far escaped scientific attention.

 I’m passionate about retaining bright women in science and being a voice for early career researchers.
-I am a founding committee member of the Faculty of Science Postdoctoral Society, Membership Officer at the Australasian Society for the Study of Animal Behaviour, and am an Associate Editor at the New Zealand Journal of Zoology and manage the Twitter account for Behavioral Ecology.
+I was a founding committee member of the Faculty of Science Postdoctoral Society, and am currently an Associate Editor at the New Zealand Journal of Zoology and manage the Twitter account for Behavioral Ecology.